-Navajo Lake State Park is the ultimate playground for adventurers with 150 miles of shoreline and over 280 days of sunshine and spectacular scenery.
-During the day, explore the beautiful network of canyons by boat or fish the famous San Juan River.
-At night, settle in by the campfire and sleep under the mesmerizing New Mexico star filled sky or enjoy the home-away-from-home comforts at one of the popular lodges.
+Navajo Lake is the ultimate playground for adventurers with over 280 days of sunshine and spectacular scenery.
+It is ideal for a day of fishing, swimming, scuba-diving, water-skiing, wildlife viewing, and hiking or for a week of camping and boating.
+Spend one or more days exploring the beautiful network of canyons by boat or fish from many day use areas around the lake or along the famous San Juan River.
+At night, settle in by the campfire and sleep under the mesmerizing southwest star filled sky or enjoy the home-away-from-home comforts at one of the popular lodges nearby.

-Hiking & Mountain Biking For an up-close-and-personal tour of Navajo Lake State Park, a hiking or mountain biking trip is recommended.
+For an up-close-and-personal tour of Navajo Lake, a hiking or mountain biking trip is recommended.
 The beautiful high desert landscape offers exciting areas to explore.
-The park is perfect for an easy, family-friendly ride or hike as well as a challenging adventure for more experienced hiking and riding.
+The state park is perfect for an easy, family-friendly ride or hike as well as a challenging adventure for more experienced hiking and riding.

-Boating & Marinas Navajo Lake is a large and fantastic lake for boating and can accommodate any size boat.
+Navajo Lake is a large and fantastic lake for boating and can accommodate any size boat.
 For an up-close, intimate exploration of Navajo Lake, tour the canyons by kayak or sailboat.
 Kick back and enjoy the scenery from a pontoon boat or if you prefer a faster paced adventure, you can explore the waters by cabin cruiser or speedboat.
 Water-skiing, jet-skiing and wake boarding are also popular.
-The Navajo Lake Marina and Sims Marina are full service marinas providing fuel, food, boat, slip and pontoon rentals.
+The Marina at Pine and Sims Marina are full service marinas providing fuel, food, boat, slip and pontoon rentals.
 There are also two boat docks and boat ramps for easy launching.
 Two Rivers Marina is a third marina located along the northern shoreline in Colorado.